Non-Existence-Software/Godot-FLAC/README.md

 # Godot FLAC Audio

 Module for the [Godot Engine](https://github.com/godotengine/godot) to add FLAC playback support.
 Uses [dr_flac](https://github.com/mackron/dr_libs).
-Adds "AudioStreamFLAC" resource.
+Adds `AudioStreamFLAC` resource.

 Supports 4.7.1

 ## Installation
 Like with any other Godot module, you'll have to compile the engine yourself.
-Put everything from the `thirdparty` and `editor` folder into the respective folder in the Godot source directory, then put the left over repository folder into `modules` then compile following the [compilation instructions](https://docs.godotengine.org/en/stable/engine_details/development/compiling/) for your platform.
+Put everything from the `thirdparty` and `editor` folder into the respective folder in the Godot source directory, then put the left over repository folder (I'd suggest renaming it to 'flac', also the LICENSE, README.md, and .gitignore files are not required) into `modules` then compile following the [compilation instructions](https://docs.godotengine.org/en/stable/engine_details/development/compiling/) for your platform.

 ## Thanks